Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool evaluates configuration files against Rego policies using `conftest test`, specifies supported file types, and distinguishes from sibling conftest tools like `conftest_pull` and `conftest_push`.
-It also clarifies the return format (per-file, per-namespace pass/fail/warn).
+The description clearly states the tool evaluates configuration files (Kubernetes, Terraform, Docker, etc.) against Rego policies using `conftest test`, and specifies the return format (per-file, per-namespace pass/fail/warn).
+It distinguishes well from sibling tools like conftest_pull or rego_test by focusing on configuration testing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.